 My teenager years are marked by my inability to cope with being adopted, trying to forge a fragile sense of self – which felt a bit like trying to erect a life from ashes of a burning building and being subjected to abuse for having the audacity to think I was separate person.
 My parents, especially my mother, became incensed as I grew up and dared like a fledgling bird to find my wings, almost as if some sort of betrayal had occurred.
 She needed me to be her, a sort of symbiotic relationship marked by narcissism, me simply an extension of herself, but I craved to be an individual and to find some semblance, regardless of how tenuous, of who I was or even who I could be.

 Unable to find this sense of identity, it felt like a rupture occurred, a tear in the membrane of self, always wearing different identities according to others’ expectations and all the while losing more of ‘me’ in the process.
 It took me years to find a way to be in the world, without feeling like I had to perform, without feeling any identity I tried to stitch together was invalid, without feeling like a fraud.
 Identity, often, didn’t feel like something tangible or solid and when I saw others with a real self-assured understanding of themselves, it felt like some sort of alchemy taking place.
-Finding me could be likened to extracting a grain of sand from an egg timer, it didn’t seem possible.
+Finding me could be likened to extracting a grain of sand.

 One of the things I have become aware of over the years is how some non-adoptees take all the knowledge they have for granted.
 They look mostly like their mum, have their dad’s nose, are quick tempered like their grandmother.
 They know histories and life stories, have a teddy that belonged to a great-great aunt, and know they are susceptible to high cholesterol.
 Adoptees often know zilch.
 Nadar.
 The day of adoption they gained a new family, but lost their original one, gained a new fabricated identity but lost all information that would tell them who they were.
 It’s like walking through life with our eyes shut but as adoption is such a wonderful thing, the great Orphan Annie and Mr Warbucks fairytale, we supposed to be happy to reside in the dark.